farhan3/servicestage-mobileapp-react-example/doc/en/tutorial/Step4_ImportData.md

 5. The sample data is in the **servicestage-mobileapp-react-example** github project loaded in Step 3.

-First, upload the sample schema file locate at <path to>/servicestage-mobileapp-react-example>/data/All_Models_with_photo.json.
+First, upload the sample schema file locate at {{path to}}/servicestage-mobileapp-react-example>/data/All_Models_with_photo.json.

-Then select the sample photos files folder located at <path to>/servicestage-mobileapp-react-example\data\minpics.
+Then select the sample photos files folder located at {{path to}}/servicestage-mobileapp-react-example\data\minpics.

 6. Click Upload to confirm and allow uploading files to the Mobile Backend.
 ![s4d](./imgs/s4d.png)